nimakos/Pharmacyonline/README.md

 # Web application

-An Online ERP for Sales
+An Online ERP for Pharmacy Companies.